Key Takeaways

 Plot Intelligence

-By combining soil tests, fertilization records, production data, pest monitoring, photos, and phenological stage for a single plot, we can generate a holistic health assessment.
+By combining soil tests, fertilization records, production data, pest monitoring, photos, and phenological stage for a single plot, we can generate a comprehensive health assessment.
 A plot showing low potassium in soil tests, below-average yield, and high broca pressure tells a different story than any single data point would suggest.

 Budget vs. Execution

 Comparing planned spending against actual execution by category reveals where resources are being misallocated.
 When the fertilization budget is underspent but the labor budget is over, it signals a management issue -- not just a financial one.
+It usually means the team is doing manual labor (desyerba, deschuponar) but skipping the technical tasks (fertilization, drench applications) that require more planning.

 Phenological Alignment